tarantool/doc/doc/book/admin/start_stop_instance.rst

 .. code-block:: console

-    $ tt stop sharded_cluster:storage-a-002
+    $ tt stop sharded_cluster_crud:storage-a-002

 You can also stop all the instances at once as follows:

 .. code-block:: console

-    $ tt stop sharded_cluster
+    $ tt stop sharded_cluster_crud
-       • The Instance sharded_cluster:storage-b-001 (PID = 2020) has been terminated.
+       • The Instance sharded_cluster_crud:storage-b-001 (PID = 2020) has been terminated.
-       • The Instance sharded_cluster:storage-b-002 (PID = 2021) has been terminated.
+       • The Instance sharded_cluster_crud:storage-b-002 (PID = 2021) has been terminated.
-       • The Instance sharded_cluster:router-a-001 (PID = 2022) has been terminated.
+       • The Instance sharded_cluster_crud:router-a-001 (PID = 2022) has been terminated.
-       • The Instance sharded_cluster:storage-a-001 (PID = 2023) has been terminated.
+       • The Instance sharded_cluster_crud:storage-a-001 (PID = 2023) has been terminated.
        • can't "stat" the PID file.
-Error: "stat /home/testuser/myapp/instances.enabled/sharded_cluster/var/run/storage-a-002/tt.pid: no such file or directory"
+Error: "stat /home/testuser/myapp/instances.enabled/sharded_cluster_crud/var/run/storage-a-002/tt.pid: no such file or directory"

 ..  note::